kubestellar/kubestellar/docs/content/contribution-guidelines/contributing-inc.md

 Your assistance in improving documentation is highly valued, regardless of your level of experience with the project.

-To claim an issue that you are interested in, kindly leave a comment on the issue and request the maintainers to assign it to you.
+To claim an issue that you are interested in, assign it to yourself by leaving a comment "/assign".
+You may also remove yourself from an issue with "/unassign" in a comment.

 #### GitHub Slash Commands

 KubeStellar uses Prow and GitHub bots to help manage issues and pull requests through slash commands.
 These commands should be written as comments on their own line:

 **Issue Management Commands:**
 - `/assign @username` - Assign an issue to a specific user
 - `/unassign @username` - Remove assignment from a user
 - `/assign` - Assign the issue to yourself
 - `/unassign` - Remove your assignment
 - `/good-first-issue` - Add the "good first issue" label
 - `/help-wanted` - Add the "help wanted" label

 **Pull Request Review Commands:**
 - `/lgtm` - Indicate "looks good to me" (cannot be used on your own PR)
 - `/approve` - Approve the PR for merging (can be used on your own PR)
 - `/hold` - Prevent the PR from being merged
 - `/unhold` - Remove the hold
 - `/retest` - Re-run failed tests

 These commands make it easier for contributors and maintainers to manage the workflow without needing special repository permissions.